 As we drive on, it’s late in the afternoon and it starts to rain.
 It rains all the way to our next destination, Freycinet National Park.
 Jim had been driving for 4 hrs in the pouring rain.
 As if that is not challenging enough, there is a distracting wire basket that goes a quarter of the way up and out from the windshield to act as a rock guard.
 It's also not great to drive in the dark either, as most of the animals are nocturnal.
 Happily, we arrive there late, 8:30pm.
 We are the only people in the campervan park; nice.
 Typically, reception at parks closes at 8pm.
 This night it happened to be useful, as the park service had closed the campervan area due to a water leak in the restrooms.
 We didn't know until we were hassled in the morning.
 We can't see it well, but the beach and ocean is just beyond a wall of bushes behind us.
 We are glad to be settled in for the night and looking forward to a peaceful night's sleep.

 Tuesday: Freycinet is known for its pristine beaches and spectacular views.
 One of the most famous is Wine Glass Bay.
 It is a short hike to the scenic vantage point and a bit further to the beach.
 It was in the parking lot that Jim made friends with a wallaby.
 This one was definitely used to people.
 Even with her joey in her pouch, she would let people pet her and pose for photos.
-We hike about 600 stairs to the view of Wine Glass Bay.
-One guy did point out that it was more of a "mushroom" than a "wine glass".
-But I guess mushroom is not a selling word.
-We hike down to the beach and spend some time on the white sand.
-This place would be great in the summer.
-We are here in hiking boots and wind breakers; however, there are only a handful of visitors to share the beach with.
-We eat lunch on some rocks.
-The seagulls try to be sneaky, but to no avail.
-Their beaks and feet are a vibrant red/orange, like I have never seen before.

 After this, we move interstate.
 We drive for about 4 hrs to a place called Mole Creek.
 All the while, I have been falling in love with sheep.
 I get annoyingly excited when we see them in the pasture.
 I don't like the looks of them shorn, but when they are bulky and fuzzy with a little fat lamb trotting near, they are just the cutest!
 Jim pulls over so I can finally get a proper picture.